Image of a team plotting a strategy

 4. If you are rebranding, it could be a story on why you had to change.

-Remember, building your brand story must focus not only on profit but on your value as a brand.
+Remember, building the narrative of your brand's purpose must focus not only on profit but on your value as a brand.
 The bottom line for brand recognition is that you offer something unique and memorable to the market.

 Building a brand story